GrottoPress/shield/docs/12-EMAILS.md

    This is the email sent to the email address of a newly registered user of your application.

-   This email is sent if you included `Shield::SendWelcomeEmail` in `RegisterCurrentUser` or `RegisterEmailConfirmationCurrentUser`.
+   This email is sent if you included `Shield::SendWelcomeEmail` in `RegisterCurrentUser`.

    ```crystal
    # ->>> src/emails/welcome_email.cr